YaLTeR/SourcePauseTool/README.md

 Place the compiled `spt.dll` into your mod directory (for example: `hl2`, `portal`, `ep2`), launch the game and type `plugin_load spt` into the developer console.
 For older engines you will need to place `spt.dll` into the topmost `bin` directory (the one with a lot of different DLL files including `engine.dll`, *not* the one with `client.dll` and `server.dll`).

 ## Building
+You will need Visual Studio 2017 or above.
+1. Get and build Detours v3.0 Express.
+This one is pretty annoying because it requires Visual Studio 2010.
+Copy the files from the resulting `include` and `lib.X86` folders into the respective folders in the `Detours` directory.
+2. Get the Source SDK code that you wish to build SPT for.
-You will need Detours v3.0 (the Express version will do), the Source SDK and Visual Studio 2015 or above.
-Clone the repository into a folder under `src\utils\`, where `src` is the folder with the mod source code.
-Do `git submodule update --init --recursive`.
-Configure VC++ Directories so that you have your Detours `includes` and `libs` directories listed appropriately.
-Chose the build configuration:
+3. Clone this repository into a folder under `src\utils`, where `src` is the folder with the Source SDK source code.
+The files from this repository should end up inside `src\utils\SourcePauseTool`.
+4. Inside the `SourcePauseTool` folder do `git submodule update --init --recursive`.
+5. Open `spt.sln` in Visual Studio and build the correct build configuration:
    - Release OE for Source SDK 2006
    - Release for Source SDK 2007
    - Release 2013 for Source SDK 2013
+   - Release P2 for the Portal 2 SDK from alliedmodders.